Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 A study conducted in 2014 by John Hopkins University revealed that women who took SSRIs while pregnant were three times more likely to give birth to males diagnosed with autism.

 Drug manufacturers have a responsibility to inform those prescribed SSRIs of the dangers that the drugs possess.
-If you were prescribed Lexapro and your child was born with a birth defect, filing a Lexapro lawsuit is the best way to seek justice.
+If you were prescribed Lexapro and your child was born with a birth defect, filing a class action lawsuit in Cincinnati is the best way to seek justice.
 Speak with one of our class action lawyers to learn more about how you can take legal action against the manufacturer of the drug.

 Lexapro was first introduced into the market in 2002 and has been prescribed to millions of people.
 Since its release, the U.S. Food and Drug Administration (FDA) has listed it as a category C medication for pregnant women.
 This means that studies conducted on animal subjects have shown Lexapro to cause harmful effects on fetuses.